Private Show Hunter facility in

 Reimbursement of relocation expenses to include U-Haul rental fees, lodging, meals, fuel and tolls.

-The Resident Trainer position comes with an all-expenses paid apartment located above the barn lounge.
+This is a "live in" situation and the Resident Trainer position comes with an all-expenses paid apartment located above the barn lounge.
 The apartment has two bedrooms, a laundry room with side-by-side front load washer and dryer, a full bath, wood floors, eat-in kitchen with granite countertops, central air conditioning, hot water baseboard heat, a spacious living room and approximately 1200 square feet of living area (see pictures below).

 Two pets (small/medium dogs or cats) that are well behaved with people and horses are welcome.
-Dogs that growl, threaten, bite visitors or co-workers, and/or dogs that chase horses, will need to be crated or leashed.

 • Frequently Asked Questions